openvinotoolkit/nncf/README.md

 ### Usage examples of Post-Training Quantization

-NNCF provides [samples](#post-training-quantization) that demonstrate Post-Training Quantization usage for PyTorch, TensorFlow, ONNX, OpenVINO.
+NNCF provides [samples](#post-training-quantization), which demonstrate Post-Training Quantization usage for PyTorch, TensorFlow, ONNX, OpenVINO.

 To start the algorithm the following entities should be provided:
 * Original model.